tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/general/docs/MwServerInternalSchemasAIGenerateTopicsForTrainingPayload.md

 ### NewMwServerInternalSchemasAIGenerateTopicsForTrainingPayload

-`func NewMwServerInternalSchemasAIGenerateTopicsForTrainingPayload(goal string, topicsAmount int32, trainingName string, ) *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload`
+`func NewMwServerInternalSchemasAIGenerateTopicsForTrainingPayload(goal string, language string, topicsAmount int32, trainingName string, ) *MwServerInternalSchemasAIGenerateTopicsForTrainingPayload`

 NewMwServerInternalSchemasAIGenerateTopicsForTrainingPayload instantiates a new MwServerInternalSchemasAIGenerateTopicsForTrainingPayload object
 This constructor will assign default values to properties that have it defined,